pmcgrenery/WxBrief/README.md

 Readability is particularly important for this application, especially the ability to distinguish between 0(zero) and O. It is also favourable to have a font that is recognisable for the intended users.

-On many aircraft, the font used for METAR, TAF and SIGMET printouts is IBM Plex Mono.
+On many aircraft, the font used for METAR, TAF and SIGMET printouts is similar to IBM Plex Mono.
 As these weather reports are coded and not plain english it is much easier to read them with monospaced characters than with proportionally spaced characters.
 Of particular importance with this font, it distinguishes nicely between 0 and O with a dot inside the zero.

 To complement this font I decided to stick with the complementary IBM Plex Sans font family for any plain english writing.